programmercave0/programmercave0.github.io/_posts/2018-03-06-C++: Breadth First Search using Adjacency List.md

 ---
 layout: post
 title: "Breadth First Search using Adjacency List | Graph traversal"
+subtitle: "Breadth first search (BFS) explores the graph level by level.
+First it explore every vertex that is connected to source vertex.
+If the vertex is discovered, it becomes gray or black.
+Initially all the vertices are white."
+author: "Programmercave"
+header-img: "assets/bfs.png"
 tags:  [C++, Algorithm, Graph Algorithms]
 date: 2018-03-06
 ---